 3. Welding Station Flexibility: Depending on the number of welding work stations in your facility, a portable or centrally located fume extraction system may meet your needs.
 Those decisions are matters of your workforce size and budget, and the type of system you would use would impact the kind of fume gun that would work best for your operation.
 An example of this is that any fume extraction system is a HI-VAC system, but with portable systems, the air flow is normally less, meaning a low-flow gun would be a better operational fit.
 For a Central Vacuum system, a high-flow gun would be the best option. xFume easily installs to any of these HI-VAC systems and in all existing MIG/MAG work stations, making it the best fume extraction torch solution for any welding environment.

 Want more on Fume Extraction?
-Then please check out our free e-book download, written by me:
+Then please check out our free e-book download:

 For more information on how our Fume Extraction Torches can meet your needs please contact us.